 No Jquery equals a faster site.

-CSS is another render-blocking resource, and your page can’t render appropriately without processing CSS.
+CSS is another render-blocking resource, and your page can’t render appropriately without processing css files.

 In general, the fewer render-blocking resources your site has and the smaller they are, the fastest the site will render.
 I.e. A lower FCP and LCP time.